Land Stewardship

 Photo Credit: Stephen Winter

 We love watching prairies and oak savannas grow and flourish year after year as they respond to proper management and species enrichment.
-Surviving remnants of prairie and savanna are often small isolated patches which require active management to regain and remain health.
+Surviving remnants of prairie and savanna are often small isolated patches which require active management to regain and remain healthy.

 There are lots of opportunities to turn your prairie enthusiasm into action!
 If you would like to volunteer, sign up for our E-news or contact your local Chapter.

-Management activities include:
+Management activities includes: